harrisonmg/jigsaw/notes.md

     - cut that baby up into pieces
     - return a bunch of images and their image indices
         - ideally in game state data structure form

+- admin interface
+    - native app that runs the puzzle cutter and creates a new game state
+    - interfaces with server admin API